Brenda Odimba

-Brenda Odimba (also spelled as Brända Audimba) is a Belgian engineer and decolonial activist.
+Brenda Odimba is an engineer and decolonial activist.
+Odimba is Belgian of Congolese descent.
 Her focus is grassroots activism in the Democratic Republic of the Congo.
-Odimba founded the association Mwasi asbl (NewSisterhood).
+Odimba founded the association Mwasi asbl.

 Early life

 Odimba was born is Brussels in 1989.
 Her father is Belgian and her mother was born in Congo.
 Her mother lived in Belgium as an undocumented worker for a number of years.

 Odimba studied at Université libre de Bruxelles and Vrije Universiteit Brussel.

 She is a trained chemical engineer.